Bettiah: History

 The Bettiah Gharana was one of the oldest styles of vocalised music.
 Madhuban was part of the erstwhile 'Bettiah Raj'.
 Internal disputes and family quarrels divided the Bettiah Raj as time went on.
 As a result, the Madhuban Raj was created.

 In 1869, Bettiah was constituted and affirmed as a municipality.

 A section of Dhrupad singers of Dilli Gharana (Delhi Gharana) from the Mughal Emperor Shah Jahan's court had migrated to Bettiah under the patronage of Bettiah Raj, and thus was sown the seed of Bettiah Gharana.
 The well-known Dagar brothers had praised the Bettiah Dhrupad singers and some of them were invited to the Bharat Bhavan in Bhopal to perform with other accomplished singers in 1990.

 The University of Bihar has a local branch of its college in Bettiah, M.J.K.
 College, first established in 1955 under the name of Bettiah Mahavidyalya.
 The current name is in honour of Maharani Janki Kunwar of the Bettiah Raj.

 On 26 December 2020, Bettiah became a municipal corporation.
-It includes Tola San Saraiya, Banuchapar, Kargahiya east and nearby areas.
+It includes San Saraiyan Tola, Banuchapar, Purvi Kargahiya and nearby areas.
 Development and upgrades to the local infrastructure are planned.